NOW READING GAMING BUILDING

 Led the post-acquisition greenfield platform rebuild across the finish line; platform shipped Jan 2023, serving ~1.7M customers.
 Continues as a lead principal in the Solution Architecture and Design (SAD) function, driving cross-team architecture and standards.

-• "Trifecta interface": original architecture pattern unifying CQRS + REST under a single design (shipped, in production), with Model Context Protocol (MCP) as the planned third leg now in active design — positioning AI-agent integration as a first-class interface modality alongside existing consumers.
+• Unified interface pattern: original architecture design that exposes CQRS and REST through a single specification (shipped, in production), with Model Context Protocol (MCP) as the planned third leg now in active design — positioning AI-agent integration as a first-class interface modality alongside existing consumers.

 • AI-assisted code generation (specification-driven, test-gated): authored a methodology in which standards inform tests, tests are human-reviewed, and an LLM produces code bound to those tests — treating the LLM as a constrained implementer, not a free agent.